LuisCarlosP/LuisCarlosP/README.md

 ---

 <div align="center">
   <i>Thanks for stopping by!
-Feel free to reach out if you want to collaborate on something cool.</i>
+Feel free to reach out if you want to collaborate.</i>
 </div>

 ---